strimzi/strimzi-kafka-operator/development-docs/DEBUGGING.md

 ## Remote debugging the Strimzi Cluster Operator

-Strimzi Cluster Operator is installed through Deployment definition in `install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml`.
+Strimzi Cluster Operator is installed through the Deployment definition in `install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml`.

 We can enable remote debugging by adding the `JAVA_OPTS` environment variable to `strimzi-cluster-operator` container in this file: